 For projects where there is a maximum slope of 50% (2:1) or greater and/or where there is an excavation or fill that exceeds a 50% (2:1) or greater slope, no grading permit will be issued without Building Official review and approval.

-The maximum grading quantities, grading percentage for cut of fill, or maximum allowable slope for grading may be appealed to the Planning Commission, where specific findings can be made.
+The maximum grading quantities, grading percentage for cut of fill, or maximum allowable slope for grading may be appealed to the Planning Commission, where specific findings can be made, as established by resolution of the City Council.